CapitaSearch browser hijacker removal instructions

 What is CapitaSearch?

-CapitaSearch is a piece of software, classified as a browser hijacker.
-Following successful infiltration, it modifies browser settings in order to promote search.capita.space - a fake search engine.
+CapitaSearch is rogue software classified as a browser hijacker.
+Following successful infiltration, it modifies browser settings to promote search.capita.space (a fake search engine).
 Additionally, CapitaSearch adds the "Managed by your organization" feature to Google Chrome browsers.
-Most browser hijackers spy on browsing activity.
-Since most users download/install CapitaSearch unintentionally, it is also considered to be a PUA (Potentially Unwanted Application).
-One of the dubious methods used to distribute CapitaSearch is via illegal software activation ("cracking") tools.
-It is noteworthy that these tools are often used to proliferate malicious content as well (e.g. ransomware, trojans and other malware).
+Browser hijackers can also monitor browsing activity.
+Since most users download/install CapitaSearch unintentionally, it is also classified as a Potentially Unwanted Application (PUA).
+One of the dubious methods used to distribute CapitaSearch is via illegal software activation ("cracking") tools, which are often employed to proliferate malicious content as well (e.g. ransomware, Trojans and other malware).

-Popular browsers like Google Chrome, Internet Explorer, Mozilla Firefox are common targets of browser hijackers.
-They reassign browsers' default search engine, homepage, new tab/window URLs - to the addresses of illegitimate web searchers.
-These seemingly minor modifications seriously affect the browsing experience.
-For example, with CapitaSearch installed, every single search query typed into the URL bar and every new browser tab/window opened - redirect to search.capita.space.
-Fake search engines have no real value to users, as they are usually unable to provide search results.
-Hence, they tent to redirect (or cause redirection chains leading) to legitimate search engines.
-The web searcher promoted by CapitaSearch (search.capita.space) cannot generate search results, so it redirects to Yahoo (search.yahoo.com).
-Furthermore, access to the browser settings can be restricted or denied by the browser hijacker.
-And any permitted changes made - automatically reset.
+Popular browsers such as Google Chrome, Internet Explorer, Mozilla Firefox are common targets of browser hijackers.
+They reassign the default search engine, homepage, and new tab/window URLs to the addresses of bogus search engines.
+These seemingly minor modifications significantly affect the browsing experience.
+For example, with CapitaSearch installed, each search query typed into the URL bar and each new browser tab/window opened redirects to search.capita.space.
+Fake search engines have no real value to regular users and are unable to provide unique results.
+Therefore, they redirect to (or cause redirection chains leading to) legitimate search engines.
+The web searcher promoted by CapitaSearch (search.capita.space) cannot generate unique results, and so redirects to Yahoo (search.yahoo.com).
+Furthermore, access to browser settings can be restricted or denied by the browser hijacker, and any permitted changes made are automatically reset.
 Therefore, the only way of recovering the hijacked browser is by removing the software responsible.
-As mentioned in the introduction, most browser hijackers have data tracking abilities.
+As mentioned, most browser hijackers have data tracking capabilities.
 They can monitor browsing activity (URLs visited, pages viewed, search queries, etc.) and collect vulnerable data extracted from it (IP addresses, geolocations and other details).
-The gathered data is highly likely to contain personally identifiable information.
-What is more, this data is often shared with third parties (potentially, cyber criminals), seeking to misuse it for profit.
-To summarize, presence of data-tracking software on systems can lead to financial loss, severe privacy issues and even identity theft.
+The gathered data is likely to contain personally identifiable information.
+Furthermore, this data is often shared with third parties (potentially, cyber criminals) seeking to misuse it for profit.
+To summarize, the presence of data-tracking software on systems can lead to financial loss, serious privacy issues and even identity theft.
 To ensure device and user safety, it is crucial to eliminate all suspicious applications and browser extensions/plug-ins immediately upon detection.

 |Browser Extension(s)||CapitaSearch, Capita|